tjha/SearchEngine/README.md

 In terms of the actual language, we support NOT (~), AND (&), OR (|), and PHRASE ("").
 There is also an option to choose between infix and prefix notations.

 ### Ranker
 The source for the ranker can be found in `src/ranker`.
 This ranks any documents for the frontend that are returned by the constraint solver.
-Static ranking involves simple heuristics for the title and url of the document.
+Static ranking involves simple heuristics for the title and URL of the document.
 Dynamic ranking involves finding spans for the query in the document title and body and using a bag of words scoring strategy for the document body.
 Scoring a span takes into account the length and the ordering of the span.
-Spans currently must have all words in the query, partial spanning has not been implemented.
+Spans currently must have all words in the query; partial spanning has not been implemented.
 ### Frontend

 The frontend provides an entry-point for search queries.
-The server runs on `src/frontend/httpServer.cpp` and listens on port 8000.
-It is an extension of the server lab assignment and is modified to serve the HTML and CSS files for rendering the content of the search engine.
+The server runs on `src/frontend/httpServer.cpp` and listens on port `8000`.
+It serves the HTML and CSS files for rendering the content of the search engine.

 We provide an easter egg for a search query "Team Socket".